aertslab/pySCENIC/README.rst

 Phase III: Cellular regulome enrichment matrix (aka AUCell)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Characterize the different cells in a single-cell transcriptomics experiment by the enrichment of the previously discovered
+We characterize the different cells in a single-cell transcriptomics experiment via the enrichment of the previously discovered
 regulomes.
-Enrichment of a regulome is measures as AUC of the recovery curve of the genes that define this regulome.
+Enrichment of a regulome is measured as the Area Under the recovery Curve (AUC) of the genes that define this regulome.

 .. code-block:: python